· David Cruz · Schools & Compliance · 12 min read

 State and local education authorities can access records to audit or evaluate federally-supported education programs - including special education compliance.

-What Schools Should Look for in ABA Data Tools
+What Schools Should Look for in ABA Data Collection Apps

 When evaluating behavior data collection software, districts need more than a checkbox that says “FERPA compliant.”
 Here’s what actually matters: